 Preferential strategy for flood risk management

 In order to identify linkage opportunities, several parties have taken up the implementation of seventeen designated pearl projects.
 These are locations that lend themselves to sustainable economic and spatial development in combination with flood risk management.

-Governments, Nature organisations, the recreational sector, and drinking water companies are drawing up a “Coastal Pact”, outlining the coastal values that underpin their views of the future development of the coast.
+Governments, Nature organisations, the recreational sector, and drinking water companies have drawn a “Coastal Pact”, outlining the coastal values that underpin their views of the future development of the coast.
 Under this Pact, the parties are collectively working on, e.g., a zoning plan regarding the use (e.g., nature, leisure activities) of the coastal zone.
 The agreements are set down in provincial regulations.